Kira Mogue MA, LMHC LPC (they/she)

 My approach

 My practice is relational, experiential, and feminist.
-I believe that meaningful change happens through experience, not insight alone.
+I believe that meaningful change happens through experience.
 Therapy with me is an active, collaborative process shaped by presence and close attention to what unfolds in the moment.
 Over time, patterns that once felt automatic become visible, workable, and open to choice.
+My work often resonates with professionals in demanding fields who want therapy that goes beyond coping strategies.

 I have worked with people across cultures, countries, and life paths, and I bring a broad, non-pathologizing perspective to our conversations.
 Beneath our differences, people want to love and be loved, to feel safe, and to live with a sense of agency and meaning.
 Our work focuses on identifying and removing the internal and relational blocks that keep you from living in alignment with your values.

-This approach is especially well-suited for people for people who have outgrown traditional talk therapy or who feel stuck despite being highly self-aware.
-By working somatically and relationally, we address patterns where they are actually held—in the nervous system—so change can be integrated and embodied, rather than simply understood.
-I will guide you through emotional and physiological experiences with care and precision, helping you reconnect to your internal signals and respond rather than react.
+This approach is especially well-suited for people who have outgrown traditional talk therapy or who feel stuck despite being self-aware.
+By working somatically and relationally, we address patterns that are held in the nervous system so change can be integrated and embodied.
+I will guide you through emotional experiences with respect and precision, helping you reconnect to your internal signals and respond rather than react.
 You gain the clarity to move through life with greater self-trust, depth, and intention.

 Existential questions often arise in this process: Who am I?
+What truly matters?
 What am I moving toward?
 What needs to change?
-We approach these edges with curiosity and patience for your process.
+We approach these edges with curiosity, rigor, and patience for your process.
 Growth here is not about self-improvement, it’s about integration.
 Healing means changing how we do things in the world, how we feel about ourselves, and how we feel about the things that have happened to us.
 Life moves fast—when we can slow down together, we can be intentional about our choices and gentle with ourselves.

 I work with adolescents (13+), adults, and couples navigating depression, anxiety, addiction, self worth, relational patterns, and identity transitions.
 I believe in the innate capacity of human beings to heal; my role is to help create the conditions where that capacity can emerge.
 My approach is holistic, integrating body, mind, and meaning, while remaining grounded in neuroscience and attachment theory.